mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 ```

 - `search.ts` is going to house our indexing and search logic
-- `search.json/+server.ts` is an endpoint that's going to serve the prerendered content as JSON for indexing (this avoids having to write a JSON file)
+- `search.json` is an endpoint that's going to serve the prerendered content as JSON for indexing (this avoids having to write to a JSON file)
 - `+page.svelte` is where the search UI lives

 The naming, and placement of these files is not important outside the usual SvelteKit conventions for creating routes.